Ishan-31-10/BookreviewPlatform/README.md

 # Book Review Platform

-A full-stack MERN application for managing books and user reviews, featuring secure authentication, filtering, pagination, and a responsive UI.
+A full-stack MERN application for managing books and user reviews, with secure authentication, filtering, pagination, and a responsive UI.
 Features

 JWT-based authentication for secure login and registration.